semgrep/semgrep/PRIVACY.md

 ## Data NOT collected

 We strive to balance our desire to collect data for improving Semgrep with our users' need for privacy and security.
 After all, we are a security tool!
-The following don't leave your environment and are not sent or shared with anyone.
+The following never leave your environment and are not sent or shared with anyone.

 * Source code
 * Raw repository names, filenames, file contents, or commit hashes